 Are you mentally tough?
 Take this FREE assessment.

-Nothing grabs our attention like failure.
-For me, as a ten year old kid, failure meant I was not successful in getting the bull into the corral.
-Like most people, I defined failure as lack of success.
+Nothing grabs our attention like a failure.
+For me, as a ten-year-old kid, failure meant I was not successful in getting the bull into the corral.
+Like most people, I defined failure as a lack of success.

 This attitude is not only antiquated, it is dangerous—because failure is an important learning tool for the brain.